Locally Adaptive Federated Learning: Introduction

 \section{Introduction}

-Federated Learning (FL) \citep{kairouz2021advances} has recently become popular as a collaborative learning paradigm where multiple clients jointly train a machine learning model without sharing their local data.
-Despite the recent success of FL, federated optimization still faces various challenges in practical scenarios such as lack of adaptivity---FL using vanilla SGD updates maybe unsuitable for heavy-tail stochastic gradient noise distributions, arising frequently in training large-scale models such as ViT \citep{dosovitskiy2021an}.
-On the other hand, there has been an increasing interest in adaptive and parameter-free optimization algorithms \citep{loizou2021stochastic, orabona2017training, cutkosky2018black, defazio2023learning}, which converge as fast as optimally tuned algorithms, with minimal or no assumptions about knowledge of properties of the data (e.g., Lipschitz constants, strong-convexity constants).
+Federated Learning (FL) \citep{kairouz2021advances} has become popular as a collaborative learning paradigm where multiple clients jointly train a machine learning model without sharing their local data.
+Despite the recent success of FL, state-of-the-art federated optimization methods like FedAvg \citep{mcmahan2017communication} still face various challenges in practical scenarios such as not being able to adapt according to the training dynamics---FedAvg using vanilla SGD updates with constant stepsizes maybe unsuitable for heavy-tail stochastic gradient noise distributions, arising frequently in training large-scale models such as ViT \citep{dosovitskiy2021an}.
+Such settings benefit from adaptive stepsizes, which use some optimization statistics (e.g., loss history, gradient norm).

-Various adaptive federated methods such as FedAdam \citep{reddi2020adaptive} and FedAMS \citep{wang2022communication} have been proposed to address the above issue, but the convergence analysis for these methods require knowledge of problem-dependent parameters as well as strong assumptions like bounded stochastic gradients.
-Moreover, we should also note that a majority of these existing adaptive federated methods consider server-side adaptivity, i.e., essentially adaptivity only in the aggregation step.
+In the centralized setting, adaptive methods such as Adam \citep{kingma2014adam} and AdaGrad \citep{duchi2011adaptive} have succeeded in obtaining superior empirical performance over SGD for various machine learning tasks.
+However, extending adaptive methods to the federated setting remains a challenging task, and majority of the recently proposed adaptive federated methods such as FedAdam \citep{reddi2020adaptive} and FedAMS \citep{wang2022communication} consider only server-side adaptivity, i.e., essentially adaptivity only in the aggregation step.
 Some methods like Local-AMSGrad \citep{chen2020toward} and Local-AdaAlter \citep{xie2019local} do consider local (client-side) adaptivity, but they perform some form of stepsize aggregation in the communication round, thereby using the same stepsize on all clients.
-Therefore, there is no method using full local adaptivity on clients and no existing proofs for the same, showing a gap in current literature.
-Intuitively it makes sense to use fully locally adaptive stepsizes on each client to capture the local geometric information of each objective function \cite{wang2021local}, but it is not trivial to observe how using such asynchronous stepsizes on different clients will affect the convergence---especially in the heterogeneous client situations.